DataDog/datadog-api-client-go/api/v2/datadog/docs/LogsArchiveDestinationS3.md

 ### NewLogsArchiveDestinationS3

-`func NewLogsArchiveDestinationS3(bucket string, integration LogsArchiveIntegrationS3, type_ LogsArchiveDestinationS3Type, ) *LogsArchiveDestinationS3`
+`func NewLogsArchiveDestinationS3(bucket string, integration LogsArchiveIntegrationS3, type_ LogsArchiveDestinationS3Type) *LogsArchiveDestinationS3`

-NewLogsArchiveDestinationS3 instantiates a new LogsArchiveDestinationS3 object
+NewLogsArchiveDestinationS3 instantiates a new LogsArchiveDestinationS3 object.
-This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewLogsArchiveDestinationS3WithDefaults

 `func NewLogsArchiveDestinationS3WithDefaults() *LogsArchiveDestinationS3`

-NewLogsArchiveDestinationS3WithDefaults instantiates a new LogsArchiveDestinationS3 object
+NewLogsArchiveDestinationS3WithDefaults instantiates a new LogsArchiveDestinationS3 object.
-This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetBucket